 Without seeing the entire application pool and your complete application including the recommendation letters, we are unable to comment on your chances of successful admission.

 Our admissions process has multiple stages.
-In the first stage, we create a shortlist of candidates who will be invited for Skype interviews.
-The applicants who have been selected for a Skype interview will generally be notified in the second half of February.
-Those applicants who received Skype interviews will be notified of their admission status during the first two weeks of March.
+In the first stage, we create a shortlist of candidates who will be invited for Zoom interviews.
+The applicants who have been selected for a Zoom interview will generally be notified in the second half of February.
+We expect to notify the admission status starting the first two weeks of March.

 What kind of financial support is available?